The Vermont Statutes Online

 11.2 The Commissioner shall comply with all applicable requirements of 3 V.S.A.
 Chapter 25, related to any permit revocation.

-11.3 Appeals of the decisions of the Commissioner are subject to the Vermont Regulations of Civil Procedure.
+11.3 Appeals of the decisions of the Commissioner are subject to the Vermont Rules of Civil Procedure.

 12.0 Use of fish as bait The use of fish in any form whether alive or dead for bait in fishing is prohibited in: Adams Reservoir, Woodford;